aamedina/OBO/README.md

 both terms that are common to all biomedical investigations, including functional genomics investigations and those that are more domain specific.

+### Mass spectrometry ontology (net.wikipunk.rdf.MS)
+A structured controlled vocabulary for the annotation of experiments concerned with proteomics mass spectrometry.

+### Next Generation Biobanking Ontology (net.wikipunk.rdf.NGBO)
+Next Generation Biobanking Ontology (NGBO) is an open application ontology representing contextual data about omics digital assets in biobank.
+The ontology focuses on capturing the information about three main activities: wet bench analysis used to generate omics data, bioinformatics analysis used to analyze and interpret data, and data management.

+### Ontology for Biobanking (net.wikipunk.rdf.OBIB)
+An ontology built for annotation and modeling of biobank repository and biobanking administration.

+### Ontology of Precision Medicine (net.wikipunk.rdf.OPMI)
+The Ontology of Precision Medicine and Investigation (OPMI) aims to ontologically represent and standardize various entities and relations associated with precision medicine and related investigations at different conditions.

+### Plant Experimental Conditions Ontology (net.wikipunk.rdf.PECO)
+A structured, controlled vocabulary which describes the treatments, growing conditions, and/or study types used in plant biology experiments.

+### Scientific Evidence and Provenance Information Ontology (net.wikipunk.rdf.SEPIO)
+An ontology for representing the provenance of scientific claims and the evidence that supports them.

 ## microbiology